With talent on loan from God, you are tuned to the Rush Limbaugh program, the most listened to radio talk show in America.

 Well, apparently a couple other women at Fox found that don't have a problem with it.

-What he said is everybody's walking on eggshells In America.
+What he said is everybody's walking on eggshells in America.

 We see people accusing of being racist, all kinds of stuff.

-So when I grew up, those things were not racist.
+He said, when I grew up, those things were not racist.

 That's what Eastwood's saying.